Water is essential for healthy pepper plants, but did you know that too much can actually kill them?

 Watering Outdoor Hot Pepper Plants

-Larger outdoor containers may also be watered from the bottom.
+Larger outdoor containers may also be watered from the bottom, if you choose.

 Obtain a large container, such as an inflatable swimming pool or trough, that is large enough to hold the pepper pots.

 Position the pots in the container and fill it with water so that the it reaches halfway up the pots.

 Leave the water for about 30 minutes to an hour to allow the pepper roots to soak up all the moisture.

 Again, lift the pot to get a feel for how heavy it should be when the hot pepper plant is sufficiently hydrated.